Prince Edward of Wales, Duke of York and Albany

 Edward, seated on the left, with his brother, the future George III, seated on the right, and their tutor, Francis Ayscough, Dean of Bristol; Credit – Wikipedia

 The family moved to Leicester House in Leicester Square, London where Edward and his elder brother George, who was less than a year older, were taught by a private tutor Francis Ayscough.
 Edward was taught arithmetic, Latin, geometry, writing, religion, French, German, Greek, dancing, and music.
 On March 21, 1751, Edward’s father, Frederick, Prince of Wales died at the age of 44.
-13-year-old George became heir to the throne and 12-year-old Edward became the second in the line of succession to the throne.
+13-year-old George became heir to the throne and 12-year-old Edward became the second in the line of succession.
 His grandfather King George II named Edward a Knight of the Garter in 1752 and created him Duke of York and Albany and Earl of Ulster on April 1, 1760.
 Later in 1760, when Edward’s brother succeeded to the throne as King George III, Edward was named a privy counselor and was the heir presumptive to the British throne until the birth of the future King George IV in 1762.

 Prince Edward, Duke of York and Albany by Sir Joshua Reynolds., 1763; Credit – Wikipedia